 Table 17.
-Flash address register high
+FARH register description

-Bit Function ' , Address 20:16 These bits must be written with the Address of the Flash location to program in the following operations: Word Program and Double Word Program.
+Bit Name Function 4:0 ADD20 ADD6 Address 20:16 These bits must be written with the Address of the Flash location to program during the following operations: Word Program and Double Word Program.
+15:5 - Reserved.
+These bits must be kept to their default value (0).

-5.4.11 Flash error register
+5.4.11 Flash error register (FER)

-Flash Error register, as well as all the other Flash registers, can be properly read only once LOCK bit of register FCR0L is low.
-Nevertheless, its content is updated when also BSYx bits are reset as well; for this reason, it is definitively meaningful reading FER register content only when LOCK bit and BSYx bits are cleared.
+The Flash error register, as well as all the other Flash registers, can be read only once the LOCK bit of register FCR0L is low.
+Nevertheless, the FER content is updated after completion of the Flash operation, that is, when BSYx bits are reset.
+Therefore, the FER content can only be read once the LOCK and BSYx bits are cleared.